Xavier Rohart

-Xavier Charles René Rohart (born 1 July 1968 in Thionville) is a French sailor.
+Xavier Charles René Rohart (born 1 July 1968) is a French sailor.
 A member of the YC La Pelle in Marseille, he is now competing in the Star class.
 He won a bronze medal in the Star class with Pascal Rambeau at the 2004 Summer Olympics, and has also competed at four other Olympics.
-He is a two-time world champion and is a founder of the Star Sailors League.
+Born in Thionville, he is a two-time world champion and is a founder of the Star Sailors League.
 He now sails with Pierre-Alexis Ponsot.